wp-plugins/robo-gallery/readme.txt

 == Changelog ==

+= 1.3.4 =
+*   New thumbnails click mode
+*   Added new feature for enable/disable click with disabled buttons
+*   Switch between lightbox and link mode with disabled buttons

 = 1.3.3 =
 *   Added new lightbox options
 *   Possibility to select caption, title or description below image in lightbox